MicrosoftDocs/learn/learn-pr/azure/communication-services-voice-calling-webapp/includes/4-exercise-calling-code.md

 1. Enter the Echo Bot's user ID `8:echo123`
 1. Press "Start Call"

 Your browser may prompt you with some microphone permission dialogs so please ensure you accept them.
 If everything worked out correctly you should be on a call with the Echo Bot.
-It will enable you to record a short message which it will then play back to you.
+It will enable you to record a short message, which it will then play back to you.

 ### Calling another user